jhagruppen/jQuery.carousel/README.md

 2. Modernizr (any version?)
 3. Seperate CSS; setting styles for each item, giving each an absolute position.
 Styles and javascript is *mostly* seperated.

+## How to use
+More info coming soon.
+Meanwhile, check out `demo.html` and `demo.css`.

+By default the carousel auto starts and the interval is killed as soon as the user interacts with any part of the carousel navigation.

 ##Settings (default values)